sfarrens/presentations/_posts/0000-01-12-footnotes.md

 --

 > $28$: Note that *pinning* (i.e. setting a version with `==`) is not always a good idea.
 Packages like Numpy tend to put a lot of effort into making their libraries backwards compatibile.
 By pinning a dependency we may make our code incompatible with other packages.
-This really comes down to the scope of our code, whether this is a stand-alone piece of software that should be used in a dedicated environemnt (like a pipeline) or a more something more flexible (like a library) that would be used in conjunction with other packages.
+This really comes down to the scope of our code, whether this is a stand-alone piece of software that should be used in a dedicated environemnt (like a pipeline) or something more flexible (like a library) that would be used in conjunction with other packages.

 [Return to slide](#/10/6)